tfausak/tfausak.github.io/_posts/2016-12-05-haskell-package-checklist.md

   Travis CI sets the `TRAVIS_TAG` environment variable.
   If that's set, you can run `stack upload .` to upload your package.
   Travis CI will need your Hackage credentials, so be sure not to leak those into the build log.

+If you're looking for a starting point that ticks most of these boxes, consider my [Haskeleton]({% post_url 2014-03-04-haskeleton-a-haskell-project-skeleton %}) Stack template.
+It will give you a good base to start from.
+If you're looking for an actual package that follows the guidelines, check out [Rattletrap]({% post_url 2016-11-15-parse-and-generate-rocket-league-replays-with-haskell %}), my Rocket League replay parser and generator.
+It can show you exactly how some of these things are implemented.